 Arkansas requires boat owners with 50 HP or larger engines and all PWCs to have a liability insurance policy.
 Utah requires boat owners with 50 HP or larger engines and all PWCs to have owner’s or operator’s liability insurance.
 Air boats are exempt from this requirement in Utah.
 Check your state’s requirements about state park requirements – every state is different.

-What is the difference between a boat and a watercraft?
+What is the difference between a boat and a watercraft when it comes to registering my boat?
 A vessel?
 A motorboat?

 In general, the terms boat, watercraft, vessel, and motorboat all mean the same thing.
 Each state defines these terms in their statutes and regulations.

 What is a personal watercraft?
 Do PWC need to be registered?

 Personal watercraft (PWC) are small, one or two-person boats such as jet skis, waverunners, seadoos, and water scooters.
 Each state has its own registration rules for these craft.
 However, most states consider PWC’s to be motorized vessels that must be registered.